 Can fashion ever be sustainable? - NIKIN EU

-Can fashion be sustainable at all?
+Can fashion ever be sustainable?

 Fashion

-Long supply chains, enormous resource consumption
+Long supply chains, enormous consumption of resources

 Fast Fashion